 By now, you’ve probably heard the news: The robots are coming.
 Headlines proclaiming that autonomous machines will soon replace human laborers are ubiquitous.
-Books pondering the possibility of a jobless future are bestsellers.
+Books pondering the possibility of aare bestsellers.
 Buzzwords like “big data” give us a way to talk about the sea of change that is just around the corner.

 But amid endless speculation about what the future holds, many people fail to realize that the autonomous revolution has already started.
 For business leaders, it’s time to embrace it or get left behind.

 Opinions on whether our growing reliance on machines is “good” or “bad” for the economy (and for humans in general) are as varied as the technologies driving the discussion.
 But what’s not up for debate is that human behavior has been and will continue to be modified by technology.
 Moreover, human desires have driven the evolution of technology to unprecedented breakthroughs.